ZaneBartlett1/nvim/README.md

 1. Install [neovim](https://github.com/neovim/neovim/releases/tag/stable) if you haven't already.
 I reccommend the appimage, makes updating really easy.
 2. Clone repo into ```~/.config```
 3. Get a Patch Font from NerdFonts set up, this is for the barbar pluggin as it uses icons in it's tabs.
     * Use [buftabline](https://github.com/ap/vim-buftabline) if you don't want to set up NerdFonts.
 I actually prefer this just a bit more because it's so much more streamlined, but it is a much more basic experience.
-The reason I go with barbar is because it's written 100% in Lua.
+The reason I go with barbar is because it's written almost entirely in Lua.
 Although, once you set up NerdFonts, barbar does look very nice.
     * You can watch the video below for more detailed instructions, but a a quick walkthrough here -
       * A patch font is basically a wide varity of glyphs all set to a certain font.
 If you're not picky download "Hack Nerd Font" [here](https://www.nerdfonts.com/font-downloads).
 It's a popular and what I used.
 NOTE: There is a way to install a smaller file [here](https://github.com/ryanoasis/nerd-fonts#patched-fonts), but I could NOT get this to work following the instructions.
 If you'd like the file to be smaller and more specific, try that.
       * Unzip the file and move it to a spot your system can see it.
 For Ubuntu, you can make a directory called "fonts" under ```~/.local/share```, so ```mkdir ~/.local/share/fonts```, and put the unziped folder there.